milesepstein13/connect-four/README.md

 - As a user, I want to be able to add a game piece of my own color to any of the allowed spots on the board
 - As a user, I want to be able to see when the game is over and be told who won
 - As a user, I want to be able to end the program or restart with the same options when a game is over
+- As a user, I want to be able to save a game board
+- As a user, I want to be able to load a saved game board and continue playing